 - 1. Propose a project by drafting a Title, Purpose and Scope (TPS) - 2.
 Identify project committee (PC) members and get them approved, including a chair - 3.
-Schedule meetings and draft content for a new document or an addendum for documents on continuous maintenance - 4.
-Vote to recommend publication public review (PPR)
+Schedule meetings and draft content for a new document or an addendum for documents on continuous maintenance - a.
+See "Working Drafts and Public Review Drafts" for additional guidance

+- 4. Vote to recommend publication public review (PPR)

 - 5. Respond to public review comments

 - 6. Repeat steps 4 and 5 as necessary

 - 7. Vote to recommend publication

 - 8. Post Publication Items